brain-microstructure-exploration-tools/abcd-registration-experiments/README.md

 ## Install required dependencies

 This section needs to be improved.
 For now:
-- you need a python environment with MONAI and numpy. install MONAI by first correctly installing torch.
+- you need a python environment with MONAI and numpy. install MONAI by first correctly installing PyTorch.
 - if you have CUDA then it will be used

 ## Get trained model weights